-- 7.1 The 2016/17 approved strategy anticipated the need to fund new capital schemes with £10 million of new borrowing required to restrict the level of internal borrowing and maintain sufficient cash to back core funds. - 7.2 The perceived risk to Bank Rate and the affect on investment rates were to the downside (rates expected to fall) and the Annual Investment Strategy approved the continued use of longer term deposits for available cash to lock into higher rates and provide a guarantee of return.

-7.3 The decision by Council in September 2016 to expand the Capital Investment Fund from £10million to £50million required a substantial re-evaluation of the Treasury Management Strategy.
-The effect on the Capital Financing Requirement (CFR) has resulted in a shift in the Council's overall position to being under-borrowed as opposed to over-borrowed in previous years.
+- 7.1 The 2016/17 approved strategy anticipated the need to fund new capital schemes with £10 million of new borrowing required to restrict the level of internal borrowing and maintain sufficient cash to back core funds. - 7.2 The perceived risk to Bank Rate and the affect on investment rates were to the downside (rates expected to fall) and the Annual Investment Strategy approved the continued use of longer term deposits for available cash to lock into higher rates and provide a guarantee of return. - 7.3 The decision by Council in September 2016 to expand the Capital Investment Fund from £10million to £50million required a substantial re-evaluation of the Treasury Management Strategy.
 Going forward the strategy will need to focus on managing the risks of the increased borrowing requirement and this is covered further in paragraphs 8.7 to 8.12 of this report.